BRITTANY PUPPIES | HUNTER'S HEART

-Hunter’s Heart Kennels Reg'd has been breeding occasional litters of exceptional Brittany puppies since 1999, for hunting, working sniffer dogs, dogsports, and athletic partners for experienced dog owners that enjoy an active lifestyle.
+Hunter’s Heart has been breeding occasional litters of exceptional Brittany puppies since 1999.
+We breed puppies that excel at hunting, detection dogs, service dogs, dog sports, and athletic partners for families that enjoy an active lifestyle.

 OUR BREEDING PROGRAM